Thailand is without a doubt the most popular destination in Southeast Asia, but unfortunately, the current visa situation can be limiting.

 Page 63 - We've heard good things about this place, and the reviews are great.
 Stay in a dorm or a private room and enjoy the spacious common areas.
 The location is also as good as it gets and you will literally be within a few minutes walk to all the major sights in Georgetown.

-G Times Inn - We've stayed here more than once and think its good value for the price, just don't forget to ask for a room with a window.
-The staff are friendly and the rooms are comfortable.
-Best part is that it's located around the corner from some of the best dosas in town.
+G Times Inn - We've stayed here more than once and think its good value for the price.
+Just don't forget to ask for a room with a window.
+The staff are friendly and the rooms are comfortable but the best part is that it's located around the corner from some of the best dosas in town.

 23 Love Lane - At the end of Love Lane towards the Penang Town House and the Fort, there is a stunning hotel located in a typical colonial building.
 23 Love Lane provides the optimal Penang experience with the option of renting everything from a stylish double room to a suite or a complete apartment.